bar181/BurndownMasters/README.md

   - new DB table for approved users with email, author name:
   - login button on navbar, login page with verification:
   - post page with form posted as new item in database:

-    !

   ### Planned work  working on 7 tasks (all 3 devs involved)
   PBI 2: Create categories to enhance UX: 2 tasks planned for DONE
     - identify category names: MG plans DONE - no impediments
     - create a database and ensure connection: BA plans DONE - no impediments
     -
   PBI 3: Provide amazing content to wow Mya: 3 tasks planned for DONE, 1 potential impediment
     - New content: : MG plans DONE - no impediments
     - Transpose content into database: BA plans DONE - no impediments
     - DB retrieve content by category: BA plans DONE - impediments: pending successful database connections
     -
   PBI 4: Approved users can post: 2 tasks planned for DONE
     -  login functionality: BR plans DONE - no impediments
     - login button on navbar, login page with verification: BR plans DONE - no impediments

+  Expected to be done with no impediments for all sprint tasks

   ### Impediments:  1 potential
    - Some dependencies.
 No resolve plan needed but team aware may require additional effort next day to help

+   ## DAILY SCRUM 3: July 3
+   - All sprint backlog items are done
+   - Potential Impediments: need to update readme and post any minor changes to live server (last week github was down)

 10. what we did the past 24 hours: see item 9 (marked as DONE or IN-PROCESS)
 11. what we will do the next 24 hours: see item 9